zdimension/blog/_posts/2024-12-08-everyone-gets-bidirectional-bfs-wrong.md

 This post is about graphs and graph algorithms.
 Specifically, it's about a common, simple algorithm that's somehow so hard to get right that the first few pages of Google results are filled with wrong implementations.

+Most of the post is about what graphs are and how some pathfinding algorithms work.
+If you don't care about this, you can skip to the [namedropping section](#someone-is-wrong-on-the-internet) (but you'll miss out on some cool interactive visualizations).

 ## Graphs 101

 A **graph** is a bunch of things (called **nodes** or **vertices**) that are connected by links (called **edges**).
 Here are a few graphs, free of charge: